*14,490 Peak Census, 2018-19 Season

 We invite you to read, learn and consider joining our efforts to support Portland's Urban Crow Roost.

-Read the feature story about the roost and our Citizen Science Project Portland Mercury Dec 20, 2018
+The Mercury's feature story about the roost & our community science project Portland Mercury Dec 20, 2018

 Downtown Portland, OR 97201, US